openebs/website/docs/main/user-guides/replicated-engine-user-guide/advanced-operations/replica-rebuild.md

+---
+id: replica-rebuilds
+title: Replica Rebuilds
+keywords:
+ - Replica Rebuilds
+description: This guide will help you in achieving faster rebuild times.
+---
 ## Replica Rebuilds

 With the previous versions, the control plane ensured replica redundancy by monitoring all volume targets and checking for any volume targets that were in `Degraded` state, indicating that one or more replicas of that volume targets were faulty.
 When a matching volume targets is found, the faulty replica is removed.
 Then, a new replica is created and added to the volume targets object.
 As part of adding the new child data-plane, a full rebuild was initiated from one of the existing `Online` replicas.